hmcts/bar-idam-mock/README.md

     "surname" : "Spencer"
 }
 ```
 The users can be found in /resources/users.json and it should be in sync with the test users in bar-web.
+Now it also contains a /fees endpoint to mock fees-register api.